Shreyas-ITB/VerusESP32-PriceTicker/README.md

 https://user-images.githubusercontent.com/97907864/234847692-af4123a3-300b-4a42-81b3-ec8ca1c714eb.mp4

+## Updates

+* Added Balance fetching and feature that calculates how much the balance is worth in usd
+* Added Verus Price Graph

+## Note

+- The Price graph only shows the price chart in INR, USD and BTC Graphs do not work as verus is worth less than a dollar the board is unable to divide 0 price and hence can't plot the graph therefore throws an error restarting the board.
+You can change the ApiEndpoint url at the top of the code to something which has more than a dollar of price.
+Also the prices are taken from Coingecko API, the board is the one which calculates everything and plots it and then displays it on the screen.
+So don't expect the chart to be 1:1 exact as it is in the Coingecko verus page.
+Although it looks very very similar, there is a slight change in the graph on the board.

 ## Intention

-As a crypto miner, I know how important it is to track the price of crypto.
+As a Crypto Miner, Developer and Enthusiast, I know how important it is to track the price of crypto.
 Thats why i made this project.
 Hope you like it!